fineanmol/plant-tree/README.md

-🎄 Updated on Fri, 28 Feb 2025 19:39:02 GMT
+🌳 Updated on Sat, 01 Mar 2025 18:39:07 GMT

-> "Truth can only be found in one place: the code."
+> "Before software can be reusable, it first has to be usable."